 - Plan ahead.
 The cherry blossom season brings LOTS of visitors to South Korea, so it’s best to plan and book ahead.
 Make your hotel and car reservations well in advance.

 - Know when to drive and when to walk.
 Driving your own rental car is one of the best ways to see the South Korean countryside, but it can seriously be a pain when driving in the city.
 For the destinations mentioned here, I only recommend getting a car to go around Jeju and to visit Gyeongju.
-It’s best to go by subway when in Busan and Seoul, and if you’re visiting Jinhae during the cherry blossom festival, driving there isn’t advisable.
+It’s best to go by subway when in Busan and Seoul, and if you’re visiting Jinhae during the cherry blossom festival, best to go by train.

 - Pre-book your trip essentials.
 There’s so much to see and do in South Korea, so it’s best to pre-book as much travel essentials as possible!
 You can pretty much book everything online: from pocket wifi, to transportation cards, airport transfers, rail passes, and even tickets to popular attractions.
 Take care of these before your trip to save time and avoid getting lost in translation.